2005 UK Championship

 The defending champion was Stephen Maguire, who had won the previous year's event with a 10–1 win over David Gray in the final.
 Maguire reached the third round where he was defeated 8–9 by six-time world champion Steve Davis.
 Davis in turn was defeated 10–6 in the final by Ding Junhui, who won his second career ranking title.
-Ding was the first non-British or Irish person to win the UK Championship, and the second youngest player to win it since Ronnie O'Sullivan triumphed in the 1993 competition.
+Ding was the first player from outside the British Isles to win the UK Championship, and the second youngest player to win it since Ronnie O'Sullivan triumphed in the 1993 competition.
 In the semi-finals Ding beat Joe Perry 9–4 and Davis defeated seven-time world champion Stephen Hendry 9–6.
 The tournament's highest break of 145 was shared by Davis, John Higgins and Michael Holt.

 Format

 The UK Championship tournament was created and first played as the United Kingdom Professional Snooker Championship in 1977 and was open to residents in the United Kingdom and holders of British passports.
 Seven years later all professional players were allowed to enter and snooker's governing body, the World Professional Billiards and Snooker Association (WPBSA), granted the tournament ranking status.
 It is considered to be snooker's second most important ranking tournament behind the World Snooker Championship and is one of three of the sport's Triple Crown events.